gregzaal/node_wrangler/README.md

 * Reset the compositor backdrop image zoom and position (Z)
 * Frame the selected nodes (Shift+P)
 * Reload the images of all the image nodes in the current tree
 * Quickly jump to the Image Editor and view the image of the selected node.
-Works for textures, movie clips, environment images, render layers and viewer nodes.
-Also available for Masks, which will show the Viewer Node image or Render Result and switch to Mask edit mode.
+Works for textures, movie clips, environment images, render layers, viewer nodes and masks.
 * Automatically arrange the selected nodes (or all of them) in a non-overlapping linear layout (Q)